Null cipher

 A null cipher, also known as concealment cipher, is an ancient form of encryption where the plaintext is mixed with a large amount of non-cipher material.
 Today it is regarded as a simple form of steganography, which can be used to hide ciphertext.

-This is one of 3 categories of cipher used in classical cryptography along with Substitution ciphers and Transposition ciphers.
+This is one of three categories of cipher used in classical cryptography along with substitution ciphers and transposition ciphers.

 Classical cryptography

-In classical cryptography, a null is intended to confuse the cryptanalyst.
+In classical cryptography, a null is an extra character intended to confuse the cryptanalyst.
 In the most common form of a null cipher, the plaintext is included within the ciphertext and one needs to discard certain characters in order to decrypt the message (such as first letter, last letter, third letter of every second word, etc.) Most characters in such a cryptogram are nulls, only some are significant, and some others can be used as pointers to the significant ones.

 Here is an example null cipher message, sent by a German during World War I:

 Taking the first letter of every word reveals the hidden message "Pershing sails from N.Y.
 June I".